canonical/maas-anvil/README.md

 -   Deployment
 -   Software

-In the Deployment category you can configure general options for deployment, in the Software category you can select versions and configuration of all charms used in MAAS Anvil and define how these charms are deployed.
+In the Deployment category you can configure general options for deployment, in the software category you can select versions and configuration of all charms used in MAAS Anvil and define how these charms are deployed.

 ### `--accept-defaults` flag

-If you set the `--accept-defaults` flag on the bootstrapped and joining nodes you will accept the default configuration that comes with MAAS.
+If you set the `--accept-defaults` flag on the bootstrapped and joining nodes you will accept the default configuration that comes with MAAS Anvil.
 For all available configuration options you can see the default option in the [Configuration options](#configuration-options) section.

 ### Configuration prompting

-If you omit the `--accept-defaults` flag, you will be prompted to enter the Deployment configuration during deployment.
+If you omit the `--accept-defaults` flag, you will be prompted to enter the deployment configuration during deployment.
 However, you will not be prompted for the software configuration.
 The software default settings will still be selected.

 ### Manifest file

-If you want to define the entire configuration of the MAAS Anvil deployment in advance, both Deployment and Software, you can do so with a manifest file.
+If you want to define the entire configuration of the MAAS Anvil deployment in advance, both deployment and software, you can do so with a manifest file.
 A manifest file is a yaml file that can be used to specify all configurations for a MAAS Anvil cluster deployment.

 Run the following command to generate a manifest file for MAAS Anvil: